Blas Cantó

-Biography
+Career

 2000–2004: Beginnings

 In 2000, Cantó participated in the children's talent show Veo Veo, at eight-years old.
 In 2004, he participated in Eurojunior, the national selection process organised by Televisión Española (TVE) to select the Spanish entry for the Junior Eurovision Song Contest 2004.
 He advanced to the national final with the song "Sentir", but lost to María Isabel, who went on to win the European final with the song "Antes muerta que sencilla".

 2009–2016: Auryn

 In 2009, Cantó founded the boy band Auryn together with Álvaro Gango, Carlos Marco, David Lafuente and Dani Fernández.
 In 2011, the band participated in Destino Eurovisión, the national selection process organised by TVE to select the Spanish entry for the Eurovision Song Contest 2011.
 The band advanced to the national final's top three, but lost in the televote to Lucía Pérez.

 Auryn went on to gain popularity after their appearance on Destino Eurovisión.
 The band released their first single "Breathe in the Light" later in 2011, as well as their debut album Endless Road, 7058, both reaching the top 10 of the Spanish Singles and Albums Charts respectively.
 Their follow-up album Anti-Heroes was released in 2013 and went straight to number one on the Spanish Albums Chart and was certified platinum.
 Their third album Circus Avenue was preceded by the group's first number one single "Puppeteer", and reached number one on the Spanish Albums Chart where it stayed for 5 consecutive weeks, as well as a platinum certification.
-The band released their fourth album Ghost Town in December 2015, seven months before going on hiatus.
+The band released their fourth album Ghost Town in December 2015, seven months before announcing the breakup of the band.